 The second thing we should note is that the images of God that we present are not still pictures but movies.
 We are not - or at least should not be - frozen statues.
 The image of God is not a static picture, but a dynamic happening.
 This is an essential part of what God was saying to Moses - "I can show you my glory in action; I cannot show you just my face."
-Some artist will have the really difficult task of trying to represent the dynamic image of God's grace and mercy using a static media of imagery on a building - we have the difficult task of displaying the dynamic images of God's grace and mercy in our actions.
+Michael Lin, the artist, nailed the really difficult task of trying to represent the dynamic image of God's grace and mercy using a static media of imagery on a building through patterns of implied motion that cause our eyes to follow - we have the difficult task of displaying the dynamic images of God's grace and mercy in our actions.
 People will not see God in our appearance, they will see God in our actions.

-We sometimes or even often think of grace and mercy as nouns, as things that can be dispensed like medals or pills, but both grace and mercy are more properly thought of as verbs - we 'do' grace, we 'do' mercy.
-What specifically are those actions that provide the images of God's grace and mercy?
-A great starting place is to hear what God's ultimate graceful action - Jesus - had to say: "Love God with all your heart, and love one another as you have been loved."
+We usually think of grace and mercy as nouns, as things that can be dispensed like medals or pills, but we should more properly think of both grace and mercy as verbs - we 'do' grace, we 'do' mercy.
+But what then specifically are those actions that provide these images of God's grace and mercy?
+A great starting place is to hear what God's ultimate graceful action - Jesus - had to say: "Love God with all your heart, and love your neighbour as you have been loved."
 The actions of loving kindness are at the heart of providing those images, but again we ask how do we describe or name those actions.
 Loving incorporates a number of definitive actions, for example accepting.
-Not tolerating, but suspending judgement and accepting others as also being individuals whom God loves first.
-Loving also means including, deliberately bringing others who feel themselves being outsiders into meaningful and positive relationships.
+Not merely tolerating others but instead suspending judgement and affirming others as also being individuals whom God loves.
+Loving also means inviting and including, deliberately bringing others into meaningful and positive relationships, helping them to no long feel outsiders and rejected.
 Loving of course also means providing help, offering support, bringing companionship and comfort to those who are needing either physical or emotional or mental or spiritual relief.
 For a more complete list or user's manual we can turn to Paul's first letter to the congregation at Corinth, in Chapter 13 of which he provides an excellent and comprehensive outline of how to put God's love into action.

-So, how can people see images of God's grace?
-They can of course see them in art forms, in paintings and statues, but more importantly and more usefully they can see the images of God's grace in us.
-Yes, that is or can be a frightening responsibility, but that panic is eased by our recognizing that we do not bear that burden alone - we have the company of other faithful people to reflect those same images, but more importantly we have the reassurance that it is Christ acting in us who makes the images possible.
+So, this gives us a whole new dimension of how people can see God's grace, doesn't it?
+Of course God's grace is revealed in art forms, in paintings and statues, but more importantly and more usefully God's grace can be and should be recognized in us.
+Yes, that is a frightening responsibility, but as Jesus says, "fear not" ... our panic can be eased as we begin to understand that we do not bear that burden alone - we have the company of other faithful people to reflect those same images, but more importantly we have the reassurance that it is Christ and the Holy Spirit acting in us who make the images possible.
 Our task is to accept the grace and mercy offered to us, and then to reflect that grace and mercy in our actions and in our words, that others may see God's grace and mercy also.